Rajesh295-dev/Rajesh295-dev/README.md

-- 🔭 I’m currently working on my course 💻
+- 🔭Lokking for the entry level job 💻
-- 🌱 I’m currently learning PWA
+- 🌱 Working on own projects
-- 👯 I’m looking to collaborate on my course assignment
+- 💻 I’m currently working on my course
 - 📫 How to reach me: rajeshgautam766@yahoo.com
 - 😄 Pronouns: RAH-jaysh
 - ⚡ Fun fact: Optimistic 😊